Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/program.typ

 )

 = Intake Driver Control
-First, we declared a global intake motor class to use throughout the program.
+First, we declared a global intake motor object to use throughout the program.

 #code-header[src/global.cpp]
 ```cpp